-Cachuma Lake is a favorite destination for those in the greater Santa Barbara area.
-Although no body-to-water contact is allowed, there are still plenty of recreation opportunities available around the lake.
+Cachuma Lake Recreation Area is a beautiful outdoor destination set amidst oak woodlands in the picturesque Santa Ynez Valley.
+You will find practically everything you need for a relaxing lakeside getaway in the great outdoors.
+Although no body-to-water contact is allowed, there are still ample recreation opportunities available around the lake.

 Cachuma Lake's There is no body-to-water contact allowed, so there is no water skiing or jet skiing.
 Boats which pass inspections can be launched the same day.
 A 40 MPH speed limit in the center of the lake means bass fishermen can move quickly from area to area.
 Canoes and Kayaks are permitted and even have areas set aside exclusively for them.